MicrosoftDocs/powerbi-docs/contributor-guide/tools-and-setup.md

 ##Permissions in GitHub

-Anybody with a GitHub account can contribute to Azure technical content through our public repository at [https://github.com/Azure/azure-content](https://github.com/Azure/azure-content).
+Anybody with a GitHub account can contribute to Power BI technical content through our public repository at [https://github.com/Power BI/powerbi-content](https://github.com/Power BI/powerbi-content).
 No special permissions are required.

-If you are a Microsoft employee working on Azure content, you should work in our private content repository, azure-content-pr.
-Visit [http://aka.ms/azuregithub](http://aka.ms/azuregithub) to obtain the read permissions that will let you make contributions through the private repo - click **Join a Team**, and join **azure-content-read**.
+If you are a Microsoft employee working on Power BI content, you should work in our private content repository, powerbi-content-pr.
+Visit [http://aka.ms/Power BIgithub](http://aka.ms/Power BIgithub) to obtain the read permissions that will let you make contributions through the private repo - click **Join a Team**, and join **powerbi-content-read**.

 ## Install Git for Windows